Amid protests in Venezuela medical students become vital to survival

 The "Cascos Blancos, Cruces Verdes," also known as the Green Helmets or Green Cross, was founded by three medical students during the first wave of heavy protesting against President Nicolás Maduro back in 2014.
 It went dormant after those protests ended.

-But in late March, the Venezuelan Supreme Court Justices issued a sentence dissolving the opposition-controlled National Assembly, sparking a new wave of unrest.
+But in late March, the Venezuelan Supreme Court issued a sentence dissolving the opposition-controlled National Assembly, sparking a new wave of unrest that’s left 70 people dead and thousands more wounded.
+Hundreds have been arrested during the protests.

-“Two of us went on our own to the first march right after the Supreme Court decision,” Federica Dávila told NBC News.
+“Two of us went on our own to the first march right after the Supreme Court decision,” Federica Dávila, one of the founders of the Green Helmets, told NBC News.
 “We ran into each other and we realized that there was a need for medical assistance.
 We started going out again to assist protesters and the national guard.”

 Wearing scrubs, backpacks, walkie-talkies and their white helmets with green crosses, these volunteers go out every day there is a protest in Caracas.
 They have set up a system that works like emergency units during a natural disaster, divided into three zones: red, orange and green.